How Do I File for Divorce in Vermont?

 Here again, there's no need for an additional step to respond to the divorce complaint when you've filed for a stipulated divorce in Vermont—because you already included your spouse's answer along with the other initial documents.

 Otherwise, your spouse ordinarily will have 21 days to reply to the complaint after being served with the divorce papers.
 (Vt.
 Rules Civ.
-Proc., rule 12(a)(1)(A) (2022).)
-Usually, the defendant spouse replies with an "Answer" that agrees or disagrees with statements or requests in the divorce complaint.
+Proc., rule 12(a)(1)(A) (2023).)
+Usually, your spouse will reply with an "Answer" that agrees or disagrees with statements or requests in the divorce complaint.

-If the defendant spouse doesn't file an answer, the judge may sign a divorce judgment that grants what the plaintiff requested.
+If your spouse doesn't file an answer, the judge may sign a divorce judgment that grants what you've requested.

 Financial Disclosures